algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 **Steps:**

-1. Ensure that deep sleep mode is enabled by going on LightBlue app and looking for a device named "SportShield 5".
+1. Ensure that deep sleep mode is enabled by going on the LightBlue app and looking for a device named "SportShield 5".
 2. Check if the device can be unlocked using NFC using the phone.
 3. Move the device for 30 seconds.

-### 51. Charging - Alarm is disabled
+### 51. Charging - The alarm is disabled

 | ID               | 51                                                              |
 | ---------------- | --------------------------------------------------------------- |